cmonaghan/cmonaghan.github.io/projects/pascarel-caps.md

 ---
 layout:    project
 title:     "Pascarel Caps"
-date:      "Winter 2022"
+date:      "Winter 2022 - Fall 2024"
-goal:      "Design, manufacture, and sell baseball caps using high-quality fabrics."
+goal:      "Design, manufacture, and sell baseball caps with classic menswear fabrics."
 ---

 I wound this project down in 2024, but here are some photos of my work.
 (I also had a beautiful website but didn't save any screenshots.)